sst/guide/README.md

 #### Contributing

-- To fix typos or make minor corrections; just navigate to the chapter, edit it, and submit a [pull request](PR).
+- To fix typos or make minor corrections; just navigate to the chapter, edit it, and submit a [pull request][PR].
 - To make a larger changes, you need to set up the repo on local.
 Make sure you have [Jekyll](https://github.com/jekyll/jekyll) installed and run `bundle exec jekyll serve` from the project root.

 #### Maintainers